Search ranking factor correlation studies are bullshit.

 One of the reasons that SEO correlations are so poor is that sites can rank for a variety of reasons.
-Various types of queries (navigational, informational, commercial, etc.) and different kinds of keywords (from one-word big brands to long tail gibberish) return result sets with different characteristics.
+Searches with various types of queries (navigational, informational, commercial, etc.) and different kinds of keywords (from one-word big brands to long-tail gibberish) return result sets with different characteristics.”

 Correlation studies attempt to bulldoze over those differences, pretending that all #1 ranking results are equal, as are #2 ranking results, and so on.